 How to find details of councillors’ allowances and interests Click to get info

-The council publishes details of councillors’ allowances and the Register of Pecuniary Interests (setting out their financial and other interests in the borough) to promote transparency in the use of public funds and decision-making.
+We publish details of councillors’ allowances and the Register of Pecuniary Interests (setting out their financial and other interests in the borough) to promote transparency in the use of public funds and decision-making.

 The published information includes:

 - individual councillor’s allowances under our Members Allowance Scheme